 Median household income by race

-Median household incomes by race and ethnicity as tracked by the Census Bureau
+This table shows median household incomes by race and ethnicity as tracked by the Census Bureau.

 Households that reported themselves as “Asian alone” had the highest median household income.
 Those of “Black alone” had the lowest.

-Over the last decade, “Asian alone or in combination” households have experienced the greatest growth in median household income, rising by 25.3% from $75,582 in 2010 (in 2020 inflation-adjusted dollars).
+Over the last decade, “American Indian and Alaska Native alone” households have experienced the greatest growth in median household income, rising by 28.2% from $39,867 in 2010 (in 2021 inflation-adjusted dollars).

 Median household income by U.S. region and division